 Our Mission is to provide recovery support services and reduce substance use through education and intervention.
 We also help young adults successfully transition into adulthood by providing services to address essential needs.

-The Regional Needs Assessment (RNA) is a document created by the Prevention Resource Center (PRC) in Region 4 along with evaluators from PRCs across the State of Texas and is supported by East Texas Council On Alcoholism And Drug Abuse and the Texas Health and Human Services Commission (HHSC).
+The Regional Needs Assessment (RNA) is a document created by the Prevention Resource Center (PRC) in Region 4 along with Data Coordinators from PRC's across the State of Texas and is supported by East Texas Council On Alcoholism And Drug Abuse (ETCADA) and the Texas Health and Human Services Commission (HHSC).
 This assessment was designed to aid PRCs, HHSC, and community stakeholders in long-term strategic prevention planning based on the most current information relative to the unique needs of the diverse communities in the State of Texas.
-A team of regional evaluators have procured national, state, regional, and local data through the establishment of collaborative partnerships with diverse agencies in sectors such as law enforcement, public health, and education, among others.
-Secondary qualitative data collection has also been conducted in the form of surveys, focus groups, and interviews with key informants.
-This document presents a summary of statistics relevant to risk and protective factors associated with drug use, as well as consumption patterns and consequences data.
+A team of Data Coordinators have procured national, state, regional, and local data through the establishment of collaborative partnerships with diverse agencies in all sectors.
+Secondary qualitative data collection has been conducted in the form of surveys, focus groups, and interviews with key informants.
+This document presents a summary of statistics relevant to risk and protective factors associated with drug use, as well as consumption patterns and consequences.
 In addition, it offers insight related to gaps in services and data availability challenges.
-Click here to download a copy:

-The 2019 Quick Facts are highlighted statistics for each individual county from the 2019 RNA created by the PRC4.
+Quick Facts are highlighted statistics for each individual county from the 2020 RNA created by PRC4.

 © 2021 Prevention Resource Center

 Responsive Website by